RelevanceAI/vectorhub/README.md

 # Index in 1 line of code
 encoder.add_documents(user, api_key, items)

-# Search in 1 line of code
+# Search in 1 line of code and get the most similar results.
-encoder.search(new_items)
+encoder.search('basin')

 ```

-Add metadata to your search!
+Add metadata to your search (information about your vectors)

 ```
 metadata = list(range(3))